tsusanto/gt/_posts/2025-09-18-chicken-tsukune.md

   <figcaption>Ribeye bbq</figcaption>
 </figure>

-One of the things we enjoy together is to try out new places to eat at.
-This week we went to a new boba place that has a instagram vibe to it.
-We hung out for an hour and played gin rummy.
-It was a pleasant weekday afternoon.
-We went to the grand opening of a indian pizza place and got a delicious chicken tikka pizza for 50% off.
-Our brother in law told us about a really good taco place inside a Shell gas station.
-It was pretty crowded when we went there for a weekday tuesday lunch to get their taco tuesday buy 3 get 1 free deal.
-The tacos were delicious!
-We usually don't eat out that often but this week was an exception.
+One of the things we enjoy doing together is trying out new places to eat.
+This week, we checked out a new boba shop with an Instagram-worthy vibe.
+We hung out there for about an hour, sipping our drinks and playing gin rummy—it was a pleasant way to spend a weekday afternoon.
+Later, we went to the grand opening of an Indian pizza place and enjoyed a delicious chicken tikka pizza at 50% off.
+Our brother-in-law also recommended a taco spot inside a Shell gas station, so we went there for their Taco Tuesday special—buy three, get one free.
+It was surprisingly crowded for a weekday lunch, but the tacos were absolutely worth it!
+We usually don’t eat out this much, but this week was definitely an exception.

 <figure>
   <a href="#"><img src="{{ '/images/boba-tandoori-pizza.jpg' | absolute_url }}" alt=""></a>